All About Real Estate Guarantees: 3 Types + 2 Alternatives

 A declining guarantee reduces the amount a developer must pay for every construction or occupancy milestone the property hits.

-For example, when the investment is made, a developer may be responsible for paying back 100% of the real estate loan.
-But after the developer has finished constructing the building, investors might signal their satisfaction with the developers’ progress by reducing that percentage.
+For example, when an investment is made, a developer may be responsible for repaying 100% of the real estate loan.
+But after the developer has finished constructing the building, investors might signal their satisfaction with the developer’s progress by reducing that percentage.

-And as the building obtains tenants and makes money, that percentage might continue to shrink.
+And as the building attracts tenants and generates income, that percentage might continue to shrink.

 2. Bad boy guarantees